tristan-zander/runback/README.md

 docker-compose -f docker-compose.development.yml up [service_name] [additional_service_name...]
 ```
 The development environment will have access to your entire working directory through a Docker volume.
 Production deployments will only be able to access their subfolder and any dependencies, so make sure that you also test your code with the standard docker-compose file.

+Please note that some services will not work without some configuration.
+For instance, keycloak